Candidate bio description

 Do you support the requirement to create and abide by a statement of principles?

-No, a statement of principles, required of every lawyer, is not very effective.
+Yes, I support a statement of principles.
+However, on its own it is not very effective.
 The Law Society needs to be involved in creating opportunities for lawyers to better engage other lawyers with diverse backgrounds to provide the best service to our clients.
 We all do better with a more inclusive and diverse bar.
 The LSO can show this through leadership.
+I want to move beyond the debate over this and see real work done to promote diversity, by supporting groups like RODA, by engaging youth to cultivate an interest in law, and by engaging supports and mentorships to highlight champions of diversity in practice.